rafael-santiago/kryptos/doc/INTERNALS.md

 //      - The name of the typed context T variable.
 //      - The name of the escape/epilogue label.
 //      - The algorithm initial setup stuff.
-//      - The message processor statement 'kryptos_sha1_process_message'
+//      - The message processor statement 'kryptos_sha1_process_message'.
-//        was implemented by the KRYPTOS_IMPL_HASH_MESSAGE_PROCESSOR macro.
+//        It was implemented by the KRYPTOS_IMPL_HASH_MESSAGE_PROCESSOR macro.
 //      - The statements necessary to produce a raw byte output.
 //      - The statemenets necessary to produce a hexadecimal output.
 KRYPTOS_IMPL_HASH_PROCESSOR(sha1, ktask, kryptos_sha1_ctx, ctx, sha1_hash_epilogue,